 If OVERDOSE is suspected:

-This information should not be used to decide whether or not to take Depo-Estradiol or any other medicine.
-Only your health care provider has the knowledge and training to decide which medicines are right for you.
+Disclaimer: This information should not be used to decide whether or not to take Depo-Estradiol (estradiol injection) or any other medicine.
+Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
-This is only a brief summary of general information about Depo-Estradiol.
-It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to Depo-Estradiol.
-This information is not specific medical advice and does not replace information you receive from your health care provider.
-You must talk with your healthcare provider for complete information about the risks and benefits of using Depo-Estradiol.
+This is only a brief summary of general information about Depo-Estradiol (estradiol injection).
+It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to Depo-Estradiol (estradiol injection).
+This information is not specific medical advice and does not replace information you receive from the healthcare provider.
+You must talk with the healthcare provider for complete information about the risks and benefits of using Depo-Estradiol (estradiol injection).

 More about Depo-Estradiol (estradiol)